thruthesky/nlms-backend/README.md

     * Who can cancel the class? when, what, ...
     * last visit of a user.
     * Search a user who did reservation on last weekend.

+* backend-admin project.

+    * create a backend-admin with aonic to manage backend and unit test.

 * @done autoload